$\mathfrak P_0$-spaces: Preservation of the class of -spaces by some topological operations

 \begin{theorem}[Leiderman] For any sequential $\aleph_0$-space $X$ the abelian topological group $A(X)$ and the free locally convex linear topological space $L(X)$ both are $\Pyt_0$-spaces. \end{theorem}

 \begin{problem} Let $X$ be a (sequential) $\Pyt_0$-space.
 Is the free topological group over $X$ a $\Pyt_0$-space?
-Is the free linear topological space over $X$ a $\Pyt_0$-space? {\rm (The answers to the first question is affirmative if $X$ is a submetrizable $k_\w$-space).} \end{problem}
+Is the free linear topological space over $X$ a $\Pyt_0$-space? {\rm (The answer to both questions is affirmative if $X$ is a submetrizable $k_\w$-space).} \end{problem}

-\section{Detecting $\Pyt$-spaces among topological spaces endowed with compatible algebraic structures}
+\section{Detecting $\Pyt_0$-spaces among topological spaces endowed with compatible algebraic structures}

 In this section we shall detect $\Pyt_0$-spaces among topological spaces endowed with compatible algebraic structures.
 First we recall some algebraic notions.
 The most basic one is that of {\em magma}, i.e., a set $X$ endowed with a binary operation $\cdot:X\times X\to X$ which assigns to any pair of points $(x,y)\in X\times X$ their product $xy$.
 Any point $a$ of a magma $X$ determines two maps $L_a:X\to X$, $L_a:x\mapsto ax$, and $R_a:X\to X$, $R_a:x\mapsto xa$, called the {\em left shift} and the {\em right shift} by $a$, respectively.
 An element $e$ of a magma is called a {\em unit} if $xe=x=ex$ for all $x\in X$.
 This is equivalent to saying that the left shift $L_e$ and the right shift $R_e$ both coincide with the identity map of $X$.
 It is standard to show that any two units in a magma coincide, so a magma can have at most one unit.